webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 Note that the header fields shown in {{ex-push}} don't include line wrapping.
 Extra whitespace is added to meet formatting constraints.

-The value of the authorization header field is a base64url-encoded JWT with the header and body shown in {{ex-jwt}}.
+The value of the Authorization header field is a base64url-encoded JWT with the header and body shown in {{ex-jwt}}.
 This JWT would be valid until 2016-01-21T01:53:25Z [RFC3339].